What is worship?

 YHWH, the Only God to Be Worshiped

-As a part of His covenant with the newly-birthed nation of Israel, YHWH establishes Himself as the God who brought the Hebrews out of Egypt.
+As a part of His covenant with the newly-birthed nation of Israel, YHWH establishes Himself as the only God who brought the Hebrews out of Egypt.

 While we know these covenant sayings as the Ten Commandments, they were actually a contract established between the Israelites and God, who had previously delivered the Hebrews from Egyptian captivity.